Priscillo Diniz

 Jose Priscillo G. Diniz (born 12 December 1948) is a Brazilian professional golfer.

+Early life and amateur career

 Diniz was born in São Paulo.
-He comes from a family which boasts several other professional golfers, including his grandfather, but he did not turn professional himself until the age of 28, having previously been a practicing lawyer.
-As an amateur he was twice Brazilian Amateur champion and he also won the 1975 South American Amateur Championship.
+He comes from a family which boasts several other professional golfers, including his grandfather.

+Early in his career, he worked as a lawyer.
+As an amateur, he was twice Brazilian Amateur champion and he also won the 1975 South American Amateur Championship.

+Professional career

-In his regular (that is under fifty) career, Diniz won several titles on the South American circuit.
-He played on the European Tour in 1977 and 1978, but with little success.
-In 2000 he was the Rookie of the Year on the European Seniors Tour and finished sixth on that tour's Order of Merit.
+At the advanced age of 28, Diniz turned professional.
+In his regular career, Diniz won several titles on the South American circuit.
+He played on the European Tour in 1977 and 1978 but with little success.

+In 2000, he was the Rookie of the Year on the European Seniors Tour and finished sixth on that tour's Order of Merit.
 He has won two European Seniors Tour events, the 2000 The Daily Telegraph European Seniors Match Play Championship and the 2001 Royal Westmoreland Barbados Open.